life-elixir/life-elixir_notebooks/README.md

 # Contribute

-You are most welcome to contribute to the QuTiP notebooks  by forking this repository and sending pull requests, or filing bug reports at the [issues page](http://github.com/qutip/qutip-notebooks/issues), or send us bug reports, questions, or your proposed changes to our
+You are most welcome to contribute to the Life Elixir notebooks  by forking this repository and sending pull requests, or filing bug reports at the [issues page](http://github.com/qutip/qutip-notebooks/issues), or send us bug reports, questions, or your proposed changes to our